A beginner’s guide to inclusive monitoring and evaluation: from talking to doing

 Disaggregating data according to relevant characteristics will allow you to assess the impact of your intervention on different beneficiaries, reveal any patterns concerning their participation in activities or use of products and services, and keep track of your project’s inclusion goals.
 By not disaggregating, some groups risk becoming ‘invisible’ in our data, which could lead to an intervention not being adequately targeted and therefore leaving people behind.

-Data can be disaggregated according to many categories, for example by sex and gender, age, ability (and type of impairment, if applicable), geographic location (urban, rural, remote, etc.), race, ethnicity, class, income, language group, migratory status, marital status, sexual orientation, level of education, or religion.
+Data can be disaggregated according to many categories, for example by sex and gender, age, disability (and type of impairment, if applicable), geographic location (urban, rural, remote, etc.), race, ethnicity, class, income, language group, migratory status, marital status, sexual orientation, level of education, or religion.
 The choice depends on what information is most relevant and useful to your intervention and your indicators, and to the particular context you are working in.
 The initial situation analysis should inform this choice.

 Ideally, disaggregated data should be captured in the baseline prepared for an intervention, and should thereafter be consistently collected, analysed, and reported on.
 Having good quality disaggregated monitoring data will also have a direct impact on the quality and usefulness of later evaluations in terms of inclusion.